Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`initWithUVEta`](/classes/wvtransform/initwithuveta.html) initialize with fluid variables $$(u,v,\eta)$$
   + [`initWithUVRho`](/classes/wvtransform/initwithuvrho.html) initialize with fluid variables $$(u,v,\rho)$$
   + Waves
-    + [`addWaveModes`](/classes/wvtransform/addwavemodes.html) add amplitudes of the given wave modes
-    + [`initWithGMSpectrum`](/classes/wvtransform/initwithgmspectrum.html) initialize with a Garrett-Munk spectrum
-    + [`initWithHorizontalWaveNumberSpectrum`](/classes/wvtransform/initwithhorizontalwavenumberspectrum.html) initialize with a Alternative Interal Wave Spectrum in
-    + [`initWithSpectralFunction`](/classes/wvtransform/initwithspectralfunction.html) initialize the wave spectrum with a given function
-    + [`initWithWaveModes`](/classes/wvtransform/initwithwavemodes.html) initialize with the given wave modes
     + [`removeAll`](/classes/wvtransform/removeall.html) removes all energy from the model
-    + [`removeAllWaves`](/classes/wvtransform/removeallwaves.html) removes all wave from the model, including inertial oscillations
-    + [`setWaveModes`](/classes/wvtransform/setwavemodes.html) set amplitudes of the given wave modes
-    + [`waveCoefficientsFromWaveModes`](/classes/wvtransform/wavecoefficientsfromwavemodes.html) Returns the indices (and re-normalized values) of the wave mode appropriate for the Ap, Am matrices.
-    + [`waveModesFromWaveCoefficients`](/classes/wvtransform/wavemodesfromwavecoefficients.html) Returns normalized amplitudes and phases of all waves
 + Energetics
   + [`summarizeEnergyContent`](/classes/wvtransform/summarizeenergycontent.html) displays a summary of the energy content of the fluid
   + [`summarizeModeEnergy`](/classes/wvtransform/summarizemodeenergy.html) List the most energetic modes